rozek/lava-lamp-replacement/README.md

   </tr>
 </table>

-Save this model in (binary) STL form and print it like the lid mentioned above.
+Save this model in (binary) STL form (or download the [prebuilt STL](https://github.com/rozek/lava-lamp-replacement/blob/main/Lava-Lamp-Base.stl) file from this repository) and print it like the lid mentioned above.
 The following image shows the result with an already mounted cable:

 <table>
   <tr>